icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_6_1_Validation]

-The following steps should be used to test the RDAP protocol section 2.6.1 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.6.1 of the RDAP Response Profile 2.1:

 1. Validate that a _status_ member in the topmost object contain at least one value.
 ```json